gabryon99/assignments-chair-ds-os-tum/README.md

 #### Server program:

-- Initialize a hash table of given size (command line)
+- [x] Initialize a hash table of given size (command line)

-- Support insertion of items in the hash table
+- [x] Support insertion of items in the hash table

-- Hash table collisions are resolved by maintaining a linked list for each bucket/entry in the hash table
+- [x] Hash table collisions are resolved by maintaining a linked list for each bucket/entry in the hash table

-- Supports concurrent operations (multithreading) to perform (insert, read, delete operations on the hash table)
+- [x] Supports concurrent operations (multithreading) to perform (insert, read, delete operations on the hash table)

-- Use readers-writer lock to ensure safety of concurrent operations, try to optimize the granularity
+- [x] Use readers-writer lock to ensure safety of concurrent operations, try to optimize the granularity. *Personal note*: implemented fine granularity using the lock-striping technique.

-- Communicates with the client program using shared memory buffer (POSIX `shm`)
+- [ ] Communicates with the client program using shared memory buffer (POSIX `shm`)

 #### Client program

-- Enqueue requests/operations (insert, read a bucket, delete) to the server (that will operate on the hash table) via shared memory buffer (POSIX `shm`)
+- [ ] Enqueue requests/operations (insert, read a bucket, delete) to the server (that will operate on the hash table) via shared memory buffer (POSIX `shm`)